get10101/itchysats/docs/roadmap.md

 - Software Setup
   - Taker
     - Local running daemon that exposes API + web-interface for UI
-    - Can take a sell order (represents the buy side)
+    - Can take an order (represents the long side)
       - Specify quantity
       - (fixed leverage of `x5`)
   - Maker
-    - Can create a sell order (represents the sell side)
+    - Can create an order (represents the short side)
     - Sell order publication is done manually
     - Take requests are accepted manually
   - ♻️ Oracle